-Eyewitness misidentification is the greatest contributing factor to wrongful convictions, playing a role in about 75% of convictions overturned through DNA testing nationwide.
+Eyewitness misidentification is the greatest contributing factor to wrongful convictions proven by DNA testing, playing a role in more than 70% of convictions overturned through DNA testing nationwide.

 On July 19, 1982, Marvin Anderson was at work when he was asked by his supervisor to come speak to police.
 The officers questioned Marvin about a rape that had occurred over the previous weekend.
 Marvin told the police what he knew about the crime – details he had heard because he lived in the neighborhood where it had occurred.
 The police asked Marvin to come down to the station to answer more questions and he agreed.
 Since he was innocent, he had no reason not to.